wp-plugins/srbtranslatin/readme.txt

 $stl_config['priority'] = 9999;

 User may change number 9999 to any other.
-Greater is lower prioity, meaning exexuting afer plugins with higher priroty.
+Greater number is lower priority, meaning exexuting after plugins with lower number.

 This plugin is developed inspired by two plugins WP Translit by Aleksandar Urošević and srlatin by Kimmo Suominen.
 I actually merged functionality of these two and expanded it with a lot of new functionality I needed for my site, and later with new functionality asked by plugin users.